luxjoshyua/portfolio/README.md

 # Portfolio page
 * Always work in progress!

+$ npm run deploy when ready to deploy

 Run $ npm run build when ready to deploy
 $ cd dist/
 $ git init